 - George Gershwin completed Rhapsody in Blue (1924)

 - The First transatlantic telephone call was made from New York City to London (1927)

 - The Harlem Globetrotters played their first basketball game and would combine athleticism and comedy to create a world renown traveling show (1927)

 - Singer Marian Anderson made her debut with the Metropolitan Opera in New York, becoming the first black performer to take the stage as a member (1955)

-And, 20 years ago today, the Canadian government in an elaborate ceremony formally apologized for the first time to the nation’s indigenous peoples for past acts of oppression.
+And, on this day in 1998, the Canadian government in an elaborate ceremony formally apologized for the first time to the nation’s indigenous peoples for past acts of oppression.